 Auction insights data is available for Search, Shopping, and Performance Max campaigns that meet a minimum threshold of activity.
 For Search campaigns, you can create a report for keywords, ad groups, and campaigns.
 For Shopping campaigns, you can create a report for ad groups and campaigns.
 For Performance Max, you can create a report for campaigns.

-- Click the Campaigns, Ad groups, or Keywords page menu based on what information you want to be displayed in the report.
+- In your Google Ads account, go to the Campaigns, Ad groups, or Search keywords page based on what information you want to check in the report.

 - Select a specific campaign, ad group, or keyword by checking the box next to each item.